The golden praying mantis is a colorful variant to have as a companion and adds a real lemon twist to the usually green predator.

 Mating and reproduction in Hierodula venosa is a complicated process!

-Unlike other insect species that reproduce through simple parthenogenesis, golden praying mantises require a male and female to mate in order for reproduction to occur.
+Unlike other insect species that reproduce through simple parthenogenesis, golden praying mantises require a male and female to mate for reproduction to occur.

 This is because there is a sexual dimorphism between males and females that is not present in; parthenogenetic species.